What is an SEO Strategy? Four Critical Components

 An SEO strategy is a high-level plan for organizing your SEO campaign to meet its objectives.
 SEO tactics are the specific techniques, methodologies, or best practices that you will implement as part of your overall SEO strategy and help drive traffic to your website from organic sources.

-To throw in a sports analogy, SEO strategy is the game plan and SEO tactics are the playbook.
+To throw in a sports analogy, strategy is the game plan and tactics are the playbook.

-To throw in a workout analogy, SEO strategy is the exercise plan and SEO tactics are the exercises themselves.
+To throw in a workout analogy, strategy is the exercise plan and tactics are the exercises themselves.

-To throw in a nutrition analogy, SEO strategy is the meal plan and SEO tactics are the recipes.
+To throw in a nutrition analogy, strategy is the meal plan and tactics are the recipes.

 So broadly speaking, strategy is really about planning and choosing tactics, while tactics focus on the individual actions required to advance the strategy and achieve our goal.